SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Others

+- [MaggieAppleton/digital-gardeners](https://github.com/MaggieAppleton/digital-gardeners) - Resources, links, projects, and ideas for gardeners tending their digital notes on the public interwebs
 - [JusperLee/Speech-Separation-Paper-Tutorial](https://github.com/JusperLee/Speech-Separation-Paper-Tutorial) - A must-read paper for speech separation based on neural networks
 - [AstraZeneca/awesome-explainable-graph-reasoning](https://github.com/AstraZeneca/awesome-explainable-graph-reasoning) - A collection of research papers and software related to explainability in graph machine learning.
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps